vikingeducation/project_danebook/TestPrep.md

 comment:
-- belongs to a post and a user
+"can't create a comment without a body"
+"can't create a comment with a super-long body"
-- likes are deleted when a comment is deleted
+"likes are deleted when a comment is deleted"